Speak like an American: what idioms and turnovers will help you become 'your own' in the USA - ForumDaily

 Speak like an American: what idioms and phrases will help you become 'your own' in the USA

-Master of it game night evenings and this acquaintance of his are graduates of Yale University, so during the conversation they recall their studies.
-"Spanish department had some drama"(" Passions were in full swing in the Spanish department "), they recalled.
-There were so many unexpected and juicy idioms in their language that I decided to start writing down the ones that I liked the most.
+Master of it game night evening and this friend of his is a graduate of Yale University, so during the conversation they remember their studies.
+"Spanish department had some drama"("Passion was in full swing in the Spanish department"), they recalled.
+There were so many unexpected and rich idioms in their language that I decided to start writing down the ones I liked the most.

 Most often, the meaning of turns can be easily guessed, although it never occurred to me to use these words in such a combination.

-Same old stuff, that is, "everything is the same," is a simple answer to the question of what's new if it's just small-talkand not sincere interest.
+Same old stuff, that is, “everything is the same,” is a simple answer to the question of what’s new, if it’s just small-talkand not sincere interest.

-He knows this stuff! - "he understands this."
-Moreover stuff Is a universal word that can be taken to describe literally everything.
+He knows this stuff! - “he understands this.”
+Moreover stuff is a universal word that can be taken to describe literally everything.

-Pain in the rear - one of my favorite euphemisms - literally means "pain in one place" and is used when talking about some ongoing problem or about a colleague with a complex character.
+Pain in the rear - one of my favorite euphemisms - literally means “pain in one place” and is used when talking about some ongoing problem or about a colleague with a difficult character.

 Still in plasticsynonym brand new, - they are talking about something new, literally still in the factory packaging.

 Does that make any sense?
-Do you follow me? - "This is clear?
-Are you following the thought? " - they ask when they want to be sure that the interlocutor has been reached.
+Do you follow me? - "It's clear?
+Are you following the thought? - they ask when they want to make sure that they managed to reach the interlocutor.

 In their pronunciation, they simplify everything that is possible, and this is understandable.
 Say about the plastic nose "nose job"Easier than" rhinoplasty "or"plastic surgery».

-When Americans do a manicure, they will rather say: "I got my nails done", And not something that is difficult to pronounce -"manicure».
+When Americans do a manicure, they will rather say: "I got my nails done", and not something that is difficult to pronounce - "manicure».

 On a flat tire, say flat tire literally "flat tire".